-We represent hundreds of corn farmers and grain elevators for the losses they sustained as a result of Syngenta’s decision to prematurely commercialize a genetically modified corn seed sold under the trade name Agrisure Viptera.
+We represent corn farmers and grain elevators for the losses they sustained as a result of Syngenta’s decision to prematurely commercialize a genetically modified corn seed sold under the trade name Agrisure Viptera.
 Despite warnings not to break from industry standard, Syngenta launched its new Viptera seed varieties without first obtaining major export market approval.
-After Viptera contaminated the U.S. corn supply, China, which had not approved Viptera for human or animal consumption, discovered the contamination beginning in November 2013 and began rejecting shipments of U.S. After rejecting several shipments through the winter of 2013-14, China finally imposed a complete ban on all U.S. corn, and later U.S. DDGs.
-Despite the falling corn prices that resulted, Syngenta has refused to provide any price support or agree to not do the same thing again.
+After Viptera contaminated the U.S. corn supply, China, which had not approved Viptera for human or animal consumption, discovered the contamination in October-November 2013 and began rejecting shipments of U.S. corn.
+After rejecting several shipments through the winter of 2013-2014, China finally imposed a complete ban on all U.S. corn, and later U.S. DDGs.
+Despite the falling corn prices that resulted, Syngenta has refused to provide any compensation for the harm it caused.
 We represent farmers, elevators, and exporters seeking to recoup the losses they suffered as a result of this event.

 District of Kansas Litigation

-In appointing Paul McInnes, the Court placed special emphasis on the fact that we represent hundreds of individual farmers and not just one or two farmers pursuing a class action.
+Paul LLP represents over one thousand individual farmers.
 We have spent hundreds of hours in the fields talking to farmers, elevators, and exporters; learning, intimately, the dramatic effect the Chinese ban has had on the farm community.

-Our purpose in this litigation is two-fold.
-First, to compensate the farmers, elevators, and exporters for the losses they sustained when the price of corn dropped on the CBOT.
-And second, to create a legal standard for when a seed manufacturer can reasonably commercialize a new genetically modified seed.
+Our purpose in this litigation is two-fold: first, to compensate the farmers, elevators, and exporters for the losses they sustained when the price of corn dropped on the CBOT, and second, to create a legal standard for when a seed manufacturer can reasonably commercialize a new genetically modified seed.
 Part of acting responsibly requires that biotechnology companies avoid introducing a new genetic trait into the market prematurely before it has been approved in all significant export markets.
-All in the industry, including Syngenta, recognize that premature commercialization can cause significant trade disruptions and enormous harm to industry participants.
+All industry leaders, including Syngenta, recognize that premature commercialization can cause significant trade disruptions and enormous harm to industry participants.
 This rush-to-market approach must be stopped.
 Farmers, already dealing with significant variables in successfully planting and harvesting (like the weather), should not have to be bludgeoned with the unforeseen consequences of a corporate giant killing a key export market in order to maximize its own profits.

-Recently, the District of Kansas Court selected approximately 48 cases to proceed to the discovery phase and trial.
-These cases will serve as “bellwethers,” which will give the plaintiffs and Syngenta insight into the strength of the case and also how the larger group of cases may be resolved in the future.
+The District of Kansas Court selected approximately 48 cases to be “bellwethers,” which will give the plaintiffs and Syngenta insight into the strength of the case and also how the larger group of cases may be resolved in the future.

 Importantly, the Court has required all farmers, elevators, and exporters who have filed a case to preserve certain documents relating to their farming operations.
 The Court’s Preservation Order can be reviewed HERE.
 If you are already one of our clients or if you have any interest in joining this litigation, we urge you to review the Court’s order and make sure you are saving all of the documents and information mentioned.
 This is important to the integrity of the process and also ensures that the records needed to determine your damages are kept.

 The law has special rules for when you can file a case in state court or federal court.
 One of those laws says that you can sue a defendant in the defendant’s “home state”—which, most often, is where the corporation has its headquarters—and be in state court (instead of federal court).
-Here, Syngenta Seeds, Inc. is headquartered Minnetonka, Minnesota.
+Here, Syngenta Seeds, Inc. is headquartered in Minnetonka, Minnesota.
 Thousands of farmers chose to file their cases in Minnesota state court.
-Currently, there are over 50,000 individual farmers, elevators, and exporters who have sued Syngenta in Minnesota.
-Like the federal courts, the Minnesota state courts sent all of these cases to one judge in Hennepin County who will oversee the entire litigation.
-Also like the federal case, the Court appointed a leadership team, called the Plaintiffs’ Steering Committee (“PEC”) that is charged with litigating all of the cases.
-The Court appointed 10 firms, including Paul McInnes.
-Thus, like in Kansas, we are responsible for all aspects of the 50,000 cases as they proceed through trials.
+Currently, there are over 60,000 individual farmers and elevators who have sued Syngenta in Minnesota.
+Like the federal courts, the Minnesota state courts sent all of these cases to one judge in Hennepin County who is overseeing the entire litigation.
+Also like the federal case, the Court appointed a leadership team, called the Plaintiffs’ Steering Committee (“PSC”) that is charged with litigating all of the cases.
+The Court appointed 10 firms, including Paul LLP.
+Thus, like in Kansas, we are responsible for all aspects of the 60,000 cases as they proceed through trials.
 The Minnesota court has also selected 40 plaintiffs to go first through the discovery process and trial.

 Although cases are filed in different jurisdictions, the two leadership teams are working in coordination.
 This creates efficiency and lessens the cost associated with each case because the plaintiffs in Kansas and Minnesota can share the discovery taken in each case (such as documents produced by Syngenta and depositions of Syngenta’s key witnesses).

 In 2010, Syngenta announced that it planned to commercialize a new hybrid corn seed under the trade name Agrisure® Viptera™.
 Although Viptera had been approved by the USDA, it was not approved by our major export markets, most notably China.
 At the time, it was clear that China was a large and rapidly growing market for U.S. corn.
-As a result, several national trade organizations, including the NGFA and NAEGA, sent a very public letter to Syngenta asking it not to commercialize Viptera until it was approved for export by major U.S. export markets, including China.
-This letter specifically warned Syngenta that it was risking the U.S. corn trade market—and thus U.S. corn prices.
+As a result, several national trade organizations, including the NGFA and NAEGA, sent a very public letter to Syngenta asking it not to commercialize Viptera until it was approved for import into China.
+Syngenta was told in no uncertain terms that it was risking the U.S. corn trade market—and thus U.S. corn prices.

 “Putting the Chinese and other markets at risk with such aggressive commercialization of biotech-enhanced events is not in the best interest of U.S. agriculture or the U.S. economy.”
 Joint Statement by National Grain and Feed Association and North American Export Grain Association CLICK HERE to read the full statement.